-Parenting; What Makes A Good Parent
+Parenting: What Makes A Good Parent

-82What makes a good parent?
+What makes a good parent?
 Is there a special parent gene that "kicks in" when we become parents?
 Can we look at someone and determine from how they look if they are good parents?
 Surely we can look around and observe parents that we surmise must be good, or can we?
 Their children are clean, dressed in cute, matching kid clothes.
 The two children both have monitors in the middle seat of their mom's SUV in order that they can watch whatever they choose on short trips to the store and on the way home from school.
 They eat organic food, take ballet lessons and play soccer.
-They have shelves of books and dvd's, toys, all the latest gadgets.
+They have shelves of books and dvds, toys, all the latest gadgets, expensive technology.

 Their parents are successful professionals and work hard to provide a comfortable lifestyle and home for their family.
 The mom is even able to work flexible hours in order to have more time with the children.
 They look like good, modern parents.
 The kids look like happy kids.
 Is this what it takes?
 Let's take a look at a fictional family, one that we may recognize in real life.